BMCV/SuperDSM/README.rst

 Use ``python -m unittest`` in the root directory of the repository to run the test suite.

+Dependency Version Considerations:
+""""""""""""""""""""""""""""""""""

+The versions of the dependencies specified in *requirements.txt* correspond to the versions required to reproduce the results from our publications.
+For most of the dependencies (maybe even all), newer versions are also known to work, however, it has been observed that using newer versions might yield slightly different results.
+To enhance consistency, reproducibility, and `FAIRness <https://www.nature.com/articles/s41597-022-01710-x>`_, most dependency versions are thus pinned in *requirements.txt*.

+On the other hand, the Conda package from Bioconda allows different versions, because otherwise it would not be possible to use the package with newer versions of Python.
+When using the Conda package, keep in mind that sticking to the versions of the dependencies specified in *requirements.txt* is recommended.

+Performance Considerations:
+"""""""""""""""""""""""""""

-For full performance on both Intel and AMD CPUs, NumPy with MKL support must be used (instead of OpenBLAS which is often the default).
-When using the source tree instead of the Conda package from Bioconda, this can be ensured by adding the dependency ``blas =*=mkl`` to your Conda environment and pinning the MKL version to ``2020.0`` (which apparently has been removed from PyPI and is thus not pinned in requirements.txt by default, but it is still available on Conda).
+For full performance on both Intel and AMD CPUs, NumPy with MKL support must be used (instead of OpenBLAS which is often the default, see `this <https://stackoverflow.com/questions/62783262/why-is-numpy-with-ryzen-threadripper-so-much-slower-than-xeon>`_ for details).
+When using Conda, this can be ensured by adding the dependency ``blas =*=mkl`` to your Conda environment.
+In addition, on AMD CPUs, the MKL version must be pinned to ``2020.0``.

-**Publications:**
+Later versions of MKL do not support AMD CPUs, and previous versions do not offer the required APIs.
+Unfortunately, it looks like this particular version of MKL has been removed from PyPI (see `available versions <https://pypi.org/project/mkl/#history>`_), so it is not possible to gain the full performance on AMD CPUs using *pip* instead of Conda, and thus the version of MKL is not pinned in *requirements.txt* by default.

+Publications:
+"""""""""""""

 * L\.
 Kostrykin and K\.
 Rohr, *"Robust Graph Pruning for Efficient Segmentation and Cluster Splitting of Cell Nuclei using Deformable Shape Models,"* accepted for presentation at *IEEE International Symposium on Biomedical Imaging (ISBI)*, Athens, Greece, May 27–30, 2024.